 Non-Profit Work:

-Crossing the Line AAUWFrom 2015 to the present, Holly has worked for the Aspen Institute as a community manager for their New Voices Fellowship.
+From 2015 to the present, Holly has worked for the Aspen Institute as a community manager for their New Voices Fellowship.

 From 2007-2013, Holly worked for AAUW, a national women’s equity nonprofit organization.
 She oversaw the Legal Advocacy Fund and Campus Action Project.
 She is the co-author of a national report on sexual harassment in grades 7-12, Crossing the Line: Sexual Harassment at School.